jasonmccreary/blog-posts/2013-01-14-migrating-wordpress-octopress.md

   - octopress
   - ec2
   - jekyll
-excerpt: A post on my recent migration from WordPress to Octopress as a return to simple blogging and a site with greasy, fast speed.
+excerpt: "A post on my recent migration from WordPress to Octopress as a return to simple blogging and a site with greasy, fast speed."
+subheading: "A post on my recent migration from WordPress to Octopress as a return to simple blogging and a site with greasy, fast speed."
-description: A post on my recent migration from WordPress to Octopress as a return to simple blogging and a site with greasy, fast speed.
+description: "A post on my recent migration from WordPress to Octopress as a return to simple blogging and a site with greasy, fast speed."
+subheading: "A post on my recent migration from WordPress to Octopress as a return to simple blogging and a site with greasy, fast speed."
 ---
 This past weekend I migrated my blog from WordPress to Octopress.
 Before I explain the migration, let me explain why I migrated away from WordPress.